altruios/namshubettulpa/public/namshubettuple/inside-the-unknown.md

 ~Tom’s pants as well.~
 ~Someone skinny narrowed their way through the door.~
-~holding a fire extinguisher that could not fit though the door.~ “Someone get the fire department here... ambulance too”
+~holding a fire extinguisher that could not fit though the door.~ "Someone get the fire department here... ambulance too"
 ~a voice in the crowd next to the door shouted~
 "Open the door some more"
 *he shouted into the crowd of officers.*